panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 You can model them in your mind the following way.

 Imagine a magical paintbrush with an interesting property.
-If you paint using it some objects from real life, then the painting becomes a window you can interact with.
+If you paint with it some objects from real life, then the painting becomes a window you can interact with.

 ![Painting as a model of JavaScript closures](./images/rose.jpg)

 Through this window, you can move the painted objects with your hands.

-Moreover, you can carry the magical painting anywhere, even far from the place you've painted the objects.
-From there, through the magical painting as a widow, you can still move the objects with your hands.
+Moreover, you can carry the magical painting anywhere, even far from the place where you've painted the objects.
+From there, through the magical painting as a window, you can still move the objects with your hands.

 The magical painting is a *closure*, while the painted objects are the *lexical scope*.